Stations & Real Estate

 Construction date :1917

-Halifax is VIA Rail's busiest East Station and ninth in terms of visitor traffic.
+Halifax is VIA Rail's busiest East Station and 30th in terms of visitor traffic.
 Recently renovated, elements of sustainable development and accessibility have been incorporated into the heritage architecture.

 Construction date : 1928